 We’ve had experiences where the ignitor didn’t work, pack a lighter just in case.

-Pack a collapsible box which stores neatly away if you plan to use campsite communal cleaning facilities.
+Pack a collapsible box which stores neatly away if you plan to use campsite communal cleaning facilities, recommended long road trip essentials.

 Cool Bag and Ice in Bags